GLOBAL MARKETS-Global stocks, oil rise on European crisis steps

 Treasury prices weakened after U.S. government data suggested the labor market, while sluggish, is not deteriorating as much as some traders had expected.
 [ID:nNYE003166]

-The U.S. Labor Department said filings for first-time jobless benefits rose by 6,000 to 401,000 in the week ended Oct 1, but the number was below the 410,000 predicted by economists polled by Reuters.
+The U.S. Labor Department said filings for first-time jobless benefits totaled 401,000 in the week ended Oct 1, fewer than the 410,000 predicted by economists polled by Reuters.

 The benchmark 10-year U.S. Treasury note US10YT=RR fell 22/32 in price to yield 1.97 percent.
-(Reporting by Richard Leong, Wanfeng Zhou in New York; Blaise Robinson in Paris; Writing by Herbert Lash; Editing by Padraic Cassidy and Leslie Adler)
+(Reporting by Richard Leong, Wanfeng Zhou in New York; Blaise Robinson in Paris; Writing by Herbert Lash; Editing by Padraic Cassidy)

 * Time Warner Inc reports fourth-quarter and full-year 2016 results